 Man by his fall having made himself incapable of life by that covenant, the Lord was pleased to make a second (Gen 3:15; Isa 42:6, Rom 3:20-21, 8:3, Gal 3:21), commonly called the covenant of grace: wherein he freely offered unto sinners life and salvation by Jesus Christ, requiring of them faith in him that they may be saved (Mark 16:15-16, John 3:16, Rom 10:6,9, Gal 3:11), and promising to give unto all those that are ordained unto life his Holy Spirit, to make them willing and able to believe (Ezek 36:26-27, John 6:44-45).

-To put it simply, Reformed theology is bi-covenantal, meaning all of God’s relations with humans take place within one of these two covenants: the covenant of works (in Adam) or the covenant of grace (in Christ).
-There’s no third option or dimension!
+So Reformed theology is bi-covenantal, meaning that all of God’s relations with humans take place within one of these two covenants: the covenant of works (in Adam) or the covenant of grace (in Christ).

 The Covenant of Works